chevereto/v3-docs/customization/language.md

 You only need to replace `msgstr` because that is the translation string.
 :::

-The result is that the system now will display `Upload, do it now!` instead of `Upload and share your images.`.
+The result is that the system now will display `Upload, do it now!` instead of the default `Upload and share your images.` and it will only affect that language.

 ::: warning
 **Note:** You don't actually need a gettext editor for language overrides, but make sure to use double-quotes.
 If you need to put a double quote inside `msgstr` use `\"` (escaped double-quote).
 :::

-### Performance wise

-Maybe you are aware of the impact of doing this but don't worry about it.
-Chevereto uses translations cache, the impact on the system performance is none.